1. Car Reviews

 • Don't expect a discount

 "The Genesis GV60 is a refreshingly different offering in the ever-expanding world of electric SUVs.
-While it might be sold by a brand you're not familiar with, the GV60 shares its underpinnings with two of the best electric cars on sale today: the Kia EV6 and Hyundai Ioniq 5.
+While it might be sold by a brand you're not too familiar with, the GV60 shares its underpinnings with two of the best electric cars on sale today: the Kia EV6 and Hyundai Ioniq 5.
 It's not simply a rehashed version of either, though, and we reckon the GV60 is impressive enough to take on established rivals like the Tesla Model Y and Audi Q4 e-tron."

-Genesis GV60 Review 2024
+Genesis GV60 Review

 In many ways, the Genesis GV60 is the car the brand should have launched with when it first hit the UK with its old-fashioned petrol- and diesel-powered G80 and GV80 models in 2021.
-It – like every other car brand – has ambitions to offer a fully-electric line-up within the next few years and the GV60 is a very strong initial step towards that.
+Genesis – like every other car brand – has ambitions to offer a fully-electric line-up within the next few years and the GV60 is a very strong initial step towards that.

 It means the Genesis GV60 is more expensive than its Hyundai Ioniq 5 and Kia EV6 brethren by some margin.
 Genesis is intended to be the premium brand of the trio, though, which means the GV60 can be compared with the Audi Q4 e-tron, Mercedes EQA and Polestar 2 (and all of which actually have lower starting prices).